adielcristo/symfony-doc-pt-br/frontend/asset_mapper.rst

 - **Compress your assets**: Your web server should compress (e.g. using gzip) your assets (JavaScript, CSS, images) before sending them to the browser.
 This is automatically enabled in Caddy and can be activated in Nginx and Apache.
-  Or, proxy your site through a service like Cloudflare, which will automatically compress your assets for you.
-In Cloudflare, you can also enable `auto minify`_ to further compress your assets (e.g. removing whitespace and comments from JavaScript and CSS files).
+  In Cloudflare, assets are compressed by default.

-- **Set long-lived Expires headers**: Your web server should set long-lived Expires headers on your assets.
-Because the AssetMapper component includes a version hash in the filename of each asset, you can safely set the Expires header to a very long time in the future (e.g. 1 year).
+- **Set long-lived cache expiry**: Your web server should set a long-lived ``Cache-Control`` HTTP header on your assets.
+Because the AssetMapper component includes a version hash in the filename of each asset, you can safely set ``max-age`` to a very long time (e.g. 1 year).
 This isn't automatic in any web server, but can be easily enabled.

-Once you've done these things, you can use a tool like `Lighthouse`_ to validate the performance of your site!
+Once you've done these things, you can use a tool like `Lighthouse`_ to check the performance of your site.

 .. _performance-preloading:

 Performance: Understanding Preloading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One issue that LightHouse may report is:
+One issue that Lighthouse may report is:

     Avoid Chaining Critical Requests